Abingdon Air and Country Show

 The Buccaneer Aviation Group will have a stand and will bring the cockpit section of Buccaneer S2 XW550.
 Buccaneers were once familiar at 'RAF Abingdon' under No.3 AMS, for minor or major servicing of the jets from 1987 to 1992.

-The show will also welcome back Hawkwalk Falconry & Classic Jets Radio Controlled Models, both of which will give demonstrations and will have members of the Motorcycle Club Group as a static and arena motorbike display.
+The show will also welcome back Hawkwalk Falconry & Classic Jets Radio Controlled Models, both of which will give demonstrations.
+Members of the Motorcycle Club Group will give a static and arena motorbike display.

-There will be about 70 Aircraft in the fly-in, classic & ex-military vehicles and the return of the Crafts Marquee and the Wallingford Dog Training Club.
+There will be about 70 Aircraft in the fly-in, classic & ex-military vehicles, the return of the Crafts Marquee, the Wallingford Dog Training Club and music from Karen and Duncan Wymbs and the Radio Days Big Band.

 Ex French Military Gazelle